 Some schools give substitute teachers a folder with information, some don’t.
-I always liked to be sure to include a page with my specific bell schedule, my conference period, any duty, and which prep was each period.
+I always liked to be sure to include a page with my specific bell schedule, my conference period, my assigned duty, and which prep was each period.
 This makes it a bit easier to keep track and ensure that each class is working on the appropriate assignment.
 Less confusion = less problems.
-I also liked to share the phone extensions of appropriate people aka the AP, nurse, front office, team leader, or department head.
+I also liked to share the phone numbers of appropriate people, usually the AP, nurse, front office, team leader, or department head.
 Anyone they might need to call with a question or in the event of a discipline issue.

 3. Include student information

 I liked assigning a student helper (or at least requesting one) while I was gone.
-This helps the substitute teacher and minimizes the need for everyone to volunteer to do one small task in which you get to leave the classroom.
+This helps the substitute teacher and minimizes the number of students leaving the classroom to “help” with one small task.
 Amiright?
 It is also handy to share any specific details and directions.
-For example, students who can’t work together, a reminder about video announcements that need to be shown in third period, or if a certain assignment needs to be collected.
+For example, students who do not work well together, a reminder about video announcements that need to be shown in third period, or if a certain assignment needs to be collected.

 4. create accountability